 In the Pre-World Championships of 2016, VIP food will be served in Voitto, the Ski Museum's premises and the VIP tent.
 Given that Voitto provides direct views to the jumping hills, guests can enjoy great food and exciting sports at the same time.

 The captain of Fazer Culinary Team Mika Pesonen planned a Ski Trail Food menu consisting of premium street style food for the Pre-World Championships.
 The hors d'oeuvre include cured rutabaga and Gruyère cheese.
-Burgers can be filled with slow-cooked pork or a broccoli and almond steak.
+Burgers can be filled with slow-cooked pork or a broccoli and almond patty.

 Taste buds during the Pre-World Championships will also be treated to a menu inspired by products from local producers: blini are paired with the smoked fish from the smokehouse of Salpausselän Kala, for example.